 All the candy boxes are full and unopened which I think is pretty groovy.

-The pinball game at the back was a great find, but alas I've never seen it outside of the box.
+The pinball game at the back was a great find, but alas I've never seen it outside the box.
 Items like this are a blast to buy because they are just so different and unique.
 What I like about this item is that it's in absolutely mega mint condition like it was manufactured yesterday.

 The little plastic container in front of the phone has nothing in it.
-Got no idea what it's for.
+I've got no idea what it's for.

 Ironically The Batman Collection box cover on the left is empty.
 The comics weren't included when I got it.

-Do you like the 60's Batman cassette tape in the middle, one guess who doesn't have a tape player in their house.
+Do you like the 60's Batman soundtrack cassette tape in the middle?
+One guess who doesn't have a tape player in their house.

-The Batboat on the right is the only Dinky item I have still in a box
+The Batboat on the right is the only Corgi item I have still in a box.

 Notice the great looking clock in the middle.
 Despite their highly inflated prices, the Warner Bros store did sometimes have some affordable stuff but that wasn't often.
-In fact I once had a vocal argument with a WB staff member in Qld after they were selling a towel and face washer set for $90.
-I said how could they believe that this price was justified as it was clearly a rip off!
+In fact I once had a face to face argument with a WB staff member in Queensland after they were selling a towel and face washer set for $90 (probably worth about $40).
+I said how could they believe this price was justified as it was clearly a rip off!
 Her off-hand response was "the collectors will buy it".
 As you can imagine, I was livid!

 Sometimes getting a collectable from a friend is a joke at your expense.
-In the middle in front of the clock is a stack of slide strips that are designed to go into a small slide projector.
-The guy who gave them to me (about 30 in total) laughed his head off when I discovered that all of them had exactly the same pictures.
+In front of the clock is a stack of slide strips (about 30 in total) that are designed to go into a small slide projector.
+The guy who gave them to me laughed his head off when I discovered that all of them had exactly the same picture.

 Yes that is a Batman AM/FM radio to the right, they created some weird things with that Batman Forever head piece mold.

 At the back is one of my two favourite jigsaw puzzles.
-Unlike most of them which were just crap, this one was class all the way - you could almost call it a "mature" edition.
-Can't imagine making it though, all those black pieces.
+Unlike most puzzles which were just crap, this one was class all the way - you could almost call it a "mature" edition.
+I can't imagine making it though, all those black pieces.
 Yikes!

 The tin Batmobile is probably the most expensive item I have.
-I bought it off my best mate for $40 but apparently it's worth $400+.
+I bought it off my best mate for $40 who didn't realise what it was worth.
 The car itself is gold in colour even though on the box it's blue.
-I actually met a collector once who was selling two of these - a red one and a blue one - at $500 each!
+I once met a collector who was selling two of these - a red one and a blue one - at $500 each!
 Owning three cars of different colours would've been fantastic for the collection but that was just too expensive, especially when you consider we're talking 1994 prices here!

-The Batman item above the tin car is a stubby holder.
+The Batman item above the tin car on the left is a stubby holder.
 If you're not Australian you'll probably have no idea what that means.

-The three motor bike/trike looking things are called a "B Car with Rider" and is essentially a black Batman ... with a turtle shell on top..
-Got love them unauthorised knock offs.
+The three motor bike/trike looking things at the front are called a "B Rider with Car" and are essentially a black Batman ... with a TURTLE shell on top.
+Ya gotta love them unauthorised knock offs.

 |I ended up

-with some stuff from the Batman Ride located at Movie
+getting some stuff from the Batman Adventure Ride located

-The Batman Returns item at the middle-back is a punch out display, I've kept this one unpunched but geez it's damn fragile.
+The Batman Returns item at the middle-back is a punch out display, I've kept this unpunched but it's really fragile.

 Notice the 3D View Master?
 Well guess where the slides are all kept, yep on the other side of the room.
-I didn't really plan that well did I?
+I really didn't plan that out well did I?

 I also have a couple of party items here, including some cups on the left and some blowey things on the right.

-Got a few more party related products: drinking cups, plastic cover sheets and invites.
+more party related products: drinking cups, plastic cover

 PANIC!
 Just in case you thought there were no more copies

 Did I mention how I really dislike the Batman Forever colour scheme?
 Isn't it ugly!
 And what's with the design of Batman himself in the Batman Forever box on the right, seriously how could this poxy design be classed as "official"?

 I was always impressed that the Batman Animated neck tie on the left was in a box.